 Moreover, Trello allows users to share projects and attach documents to task cards, each of which syncs across compatible devices via the cloud.
 Users can adorn cards with photos, colors, and deadlines, and the software even keeps a record of all activities and changes for future reference.
-Trello also allows groups to vote on certain tasks to help with prioritizing them.
-Trello boasts The New York Times among its users, for what it’s worth.

 Asana is designed by two Facebook ex-pats.
 Featuring tools as seamless and fluid as the yoga pose with which the company shares its name, Asana works to eradicate the flurry of emails between team members.
 The app, available on both Web and mobile platforms, provides an iTunes-esque workspace housing a navigational sidebar offering projects, a user inbox, and features like Focus Mode and Milestone.

 When the state of a current project changes, users receive updates in their inbox, and can easily view which tasks still need to be completed using the Milestone component.
 Asana offers its services for free, with unlimited projects and tasks, so long as your team consists of 15 members or less.